Panda1304/Blind-Navigator/README.md

 ---
 ## Proposed Solution

-We’re building a mobile-based AI assistant that helps visually impaired users understand their surroundings in real time.
+We’re building an AI assistant that helps visually impaired users understand their surroundings in real time.
 Using the phone’s camera, our app will detect nearby objects—like people, vehicles, stairs, or obstacles—using a pre-trained object detection model (YOLOv8).
 It then converts that visual information into simple, spoken descriptions using text-to-speech (TTS), so the user can hear what’s around them.

 The goal is to make it feel like the phone is their "eyes that talk"—giving them real-time awareness without needing any expensive or extra hardware.
 It’s lightweight, runs locally, and is designed to be simple, fast, and genuinely helpful.